Heathrow records lowest annual passenger numbers for nearly 50 years

 Bosses said they are hopeful for a strong summer rebound, contributing to 45.5 million passengers using the airport this year, but they reported lower-than-expected passenger numbers in January and February.

-Chief executive John Holland-Kaye described 2021 as “the worst year in Heathrow’s history”.
+Chief executive John Holland-Kaye described 2021 as “the worst year in Heathrow’s history” and said he does not expect demand to return to pre-pandemic levels until around 2025 or 2026.

+He told the PA news agency: “I think it’ll take a long time because of course we’re a global hub airport, so it’s not about just the rules for travel in the UK, it’s about other countries as well.

+“Today, two-thirds of all the markets we fly to have some kind of travel restriction in place, testing or quarantine.

+“To get back to normal we need all of those to be removed and no chance of a handbrake turn with new restrictions being brought in when there’s variants of concern.

+“I think it’ll take a while still for the pandemic to run its course.”

-But he said demand is “starting to recover” and the airport is working with airlines to “scale up our operations”.
+But Mr Holland-Kaye said demand is “starting to recover” and the airport is working with airlines to “scale up our operations”.

-Terminal 4 will be reopened for the peak summer season when passenger numbers are expected to increase.
+Terminal 4 will be reopened by July for the peak summer season when passenger numbers are expected to increase.

 Mr Holland-Kaye added: “We’re excited to welcome more passengers back to Heathrow to experience the joys of travel and get Britain’s economy firing on all cylinders again.”